teckglobal/teckglobal-brute-force-protect/README.md

 Changelog
 1.0.0 - 2025-03-18
-Initial release with core brute force protection, exploit scan detection, GeoIP integration, and IP management tools.
+Initial release with brute force protection, exploit detection, GeoIP, and IP management.

-Added admin interface with settings, logs, and interactive map powered by Leaflet.
+Added admin interface with settings, logs, and Leaflet map.

-Implemented MaxMind API key integration with automatic database updates.
+Integrated MaxMind API key for auto GeoIP updates.

-Enabled configurable auto-updates via GitHub releases.
+Enabled auto-updates via GitHub.
 License
-GPL-2.0+
+Released under GPLv2 or later.
+Free to use, modify, and distribute.
 Credits
-TeckGlobal LLC: Primary development and support.
+TeckGlobal LLC: Core development and support.

 xAI-Grok: Co-development and debugging.
-Built with love for the WordPress community.
-Stay secure!
+Built with passion for the WordPress community.
+Stay safe out there!
 == Screenshots ==

 1. **Settings Page**: Configure max attempts, ban duration, and excluded IPs.